Collections: Pre-Modern Armies for Worldbuilders, Part IIa: Mobilization without Administration

 Collections: On the Reign of Alexander III of Macedon, the Great?
 Part I

-This week, in part as a follow-on to our series on the contest between Hellenistic armies and Roman legions, I wanted to take the opportunity to talk about Alexander III, who you almost certainly know as Alexander the Great.
-But I want to discuss his reign with that title, 'the Great' (magnus in Latin or … Continue reading Collections: On the Reign of Alexander III of Macedon, the Great?
+This week, in part as a follow-on to our series on the contest between Hellenistic armies and Roman legions, I wanted to take the opportunity to talk about Alexander III, who you almost certainly know as Alexander the Great (this is the first part, the second part is here).
+But I want to discuss his … Continue reading Collections: On the Reign of Alexander III of Macedon, the Great?
 Part I

 Collections: Phalanx’s Twilight, Legion’s Triumph, Part IVc: Perseus